spettroscopio/SGL/glfw/lib/readme.txt

 glfw3.x64.a		Linux x64 static library

 The static x64 library for Linux is not supported because I wasn't able to solve the linking errors I've encountered.
-You are more than welcome to modify glfw.pbi inside the appropriate CompilerIf/CompilerEndif to make it work.
+You can look inside glfw.pbi and see if you can make it work.
+If you do please let me know !